david537/gateways-manager-frontend/README.md

 # Gateway Manager Client

-This sample beta client project is managing gateways - master devices that control multiple peripheral devices.
+This is a sample beta client project to managing gateways - master devices that control multiple peripheral devices.

 ## Installation